 I’ve done light painting at night and in the studio using a single light to create a low-key image to focus the image on an aspect of the subject.
 I experimented with doing the same thing in bright daylight with a strong ND filter and a high-powered flash to create the low-key look in full daylight.

-This method of low-key lighting appeals to me, because I can use it to isolate flowers while they are still in the garden.
+This method of low-key lighting appeals to me because I can use it to isolate flowers while they are still in the garden.
 No cutting off the blooms or doing something that would damage the plant.
-Just setup your tripod and snap away.
-After a bit of practice, I decided that this is the perfect technique to use at the public garden.
+Just set up your tripod and snap away.
+After a bit of practice, I decided that this is the perfect technique to use in the public garden.

 For the setup, you put your camera on the tripod about 6-12” from the bloom you are interested in.
 With the ND filter on the lens, focus on the bloom and hold the flash just off frame, but as close to the bloom as you can get.